 The man’s name is being withheld until his family can be notified.

 OSHA is working to determine what sent the excavator toppling into the Arthur Kill, the river that separates New Jersey from Staten Island.
 They have determined that the site is operated by Cranford-based Simpson and Brown, which is the subject of another investigation stemming from an injury at another excavation site in August.

-The New Jersey construction accident attorneys of Brach Eichler Trial Lawyers provide these blog posts to keep our neighbors informed about accidents across the Garden State.
+The New Jersey construction accident attorneys of Brach Eichler Injury Lawyers provide these blog posts to keep our neighbors informed about accidents across the Garden State.
 They should not be construed as legal advice.
 However, if you or someone you love has been injured on the road and someone else is at fault, we would like to discuss your case with you.
 Contact us today to begin a free, no-obligation consultation.